 If you're unable to log in via Minerva then please visit https://studentservices.leeds.ac.uk.

 New students will be given a registration certificate at the end.
 Save this as you'll be asked if you have an electronic or printed copy during your identity check.

 Part B: identity checks and collecting your student ID card

 Students starting their course in or after September 2017 need to have an identity check to be fully registered.
-A small number of students may not need this due to the type of course they are on.
+A small number of students may not need this due to the type of course they are on, however all new students with a Student Loan do also need to complete the identity check so that we can confirm attendance and registration to the Student Loans Company.
 You can then collect your student ID card once youve had an identity check.
 If you need to collect a BRP at the University, this is in the same location.

 For the identity check, you will need:

 - UK students passport and "registration certificate" page of online registration*

 - EEA students passport/national identity card and "registration certificate" page of online registration*